takodan/2025_AWS_pre/cloud_practitioner.md

 ## 2. Identity and Access Management (IAM)
 1. IAM
     1. Root account: shouldn't be used or shared
-    2. Users: can be grouped and be in multiple groups, but don't have to
+    2. Users: can be grouped and be in multiple groups but you don't have to
     3. User Groups: only contain users, not other groups
     4. Roles: Permissions for AWS services instead of Users